Intermountain Healthcare is offering a free Behavioral Health Navigation Service for anyone who needs mental health support related to COVID-19.

 QUESTION: How much does the hotline cost?

 The service is free.
 For some callers, we may recommend referrals to treatment options that follow regular billing practices.
 Some of those resources may offer financial assistance or be covered by insurance, which will be explained when the person reaches out.
 But calling the hotline is completely free.

-QUESTION: Who should use the Emotional Health Relief Hotline?
+QUESTION: Who should use the Behavioral Health Navigation Service?